 The assessment consists of a written exam (90 minutes) (following §4(2) of the examination regulation).
 The exam takes place in every semester.
 Re-examinations are offered at every ordinary examination date.
-Depending on the respective pandemic situation, the exam may be offered as an open book exam (alternative exam assessment, following §4(2), 3 of the examination regulation).

 Production and Logistics Management

 This course covers central tasks and challenges of operative production and logistics management.
 Students get to know the set-up and mode of planning systems such as production planning and control systems, enterprise resource planning systems and advanced planning systems to cope with the accompanying planning tasks in supply chain management.
 Methods to solve these tasks from the field of operational research will be explored with respect to manufacturing program planning, material requirement planning, lot size problems and scheduling.
 Alongside to MRP II (Manufacturing Resources Planning), students will be introduced to integrated supply chain management approaches.
 Finally, commercially available planning systems will be presented and discussed.